fu-jo/SettingGen/README.md

 adds a list of sensory pairs to the LanguageModel

 # Language Model
-the SettingGenerator object contains a LanguageModel object.
+The SettingGenerator object contains a LanguageModel object.
 It is initialized with a specified k and n for the n-gram generation based on previous k-grams, and an optional random seed.

 __init__(k: int, n: int, seed: int = 0)